Seasick-Turtle/100-Days-of-Code/README.md

 * Started on Day 2
 * Spent time reviewing more algorithms
 * Added images, grid and flexbox to Challenge 11

+### Day 4:
+* Didn't have much time today
+* Managed to listen to JavaScript videos
+* Also completed Day 2 part 1, working on part 2